-We are developing AL101, our second product candidate in our PGRN portfolio, for patients suffering from more prevalent neurodegenerative diseases including Alzheimer's disease and Parkinson's disease, in addition to FTD.
+We are developing AL101, our second product candidate in our PGRN portfolio, for people suffering from more prevalent neurodegenerative diseases including Alzheimer's disease and Parkinson's disease, in addition to FTD.
 In line with our therapeutic hypothesis for FTD, mutations that moderately reduce the expression levels of PGRN have been shown to increase the risk of developing Alzheimer's disease and Parkinson's disease, and increased PGRN levels have been demonstrated to be protective for these diseases in animal models.
-The FDA has granted orphan drug designation for the treatment of FTD to AL101, as well as Fast Track designation for the treatment of patients with FTD-GRN.
-We initiated the

-Phase 1 study of AL101 in the fourth quarter of 2019.
+The FDA has granted orphan drug designation for the treatment of FTD to AL101, as well as Fast Track designation for the treatment of people with FTD-GRN.
+We initiated the Phase 1 study of AL101 in the fourth quarter of 2019.
 We expect Phase 1a data in 2020.
 We own worldwide rights to both AL001 and AL101.

 Our next development programs, AL002 and AL003, are focused on modulating check-point receptors on the brain's immune cells, with AL002 targeting Triggering Receptor Expressed on Myeloid cells 2 (TREM2) and AL003 targeting sialic acid binding Ig-like lectin 3 (SIGLEC 3), respectively.
-The AL002 and AL003 programs are aimed at treating Alzheimer's disease patients.
+The AL002 and AL003 programs are aimed at treating people with Alzheimer's disease.

 In the third quarter of 2019, we completed the Phase 1a portion of a clinical trial in healthy volunteers with AL002.
 AL002 was generally safe and well-tolerated in the single ascending dose part of the Phase 1 study.
-In addition, a dose dependent and statistically significant change in both soluble TREM2 (sTREM2) and a downstream biomarker for microglia functionality in cerebrospinal fluid was observed upon treatment, indicating both target engagement and proof-of-mechanism in healthy volunteers.
+In addition, a dose dependent and statistically significant change in both soluble TREM2 (sTREM2) and downstream biomarkers for microglia functionality in cerebrospinal fluid were observed upon treatment, indicating both target engagement and proof-of-mechanism in healthy volunteers.
 We believe that this is the first time that a drug product candidate that targets TREM2 has successfully demonstrated safety, target engagement, and indicated proof-of-mechanism in healthy volunteers.
-In the second quarter of 2019, based on the safety and tolerability observed in the Phase 1a healthy volunteer study, as well as encouraging biomarker data, we initiated the Phase 1b portion of the trial with AL002 in Alzheimer's disease patients.
-Based on the data collected to date in preclinical studies as well as in healthy volunteers, and in alignment with our partner AbbVie, we have decided to close enrollment in the Phase 1b study, which was impacted by COVID-19, and proceed with initiating a Phase 2 study in Alzheimer's disease patients in 2020.
+In the second quarter of 2019, based on the safety and tolerability observed in the Phase 1a healthy volunteer study, as well as encouraging biomarker data, we initiated the Phase 1b portion of the trial with AL002 in people with Alzheimer's disease.
+Based on the data collected to date in preclinical studies as well as in healthy volunteers, and in alignment with our partner AbbVie, we have decided to close enrollment in the Phase 1b study, which was impacted by the COVID-19 pandemic, and proceed with initiating a Phase 2 study in people with Alzheimer's disease in 2020.

-In the first quarter of 2019, we initiated a Phase 1a study in healthy volunteers with AL003 for the treatment of Alzheimer's disease patients.
+In the first quarter of 2019, we initiated a Phase 1a study in healthy volunteers with AL003 for the treatment of Alzheimer's disease.
 Thirty-eight healthy volunteers were dosed over eight dose cohorts in the AL003 Phase 1a dose escalation trial.
-A dose dependent change in target engagement in a blood biomarker was observed following upon a single dose administration.
-The volunteers were treated with corticosteroids and recovered.
-In January 2020, we initiated dosing of Alzheimer's disease patients in a Phase 1b study with AL003.
+A dose dependent, long-lasting downregulation of monocyte Siglec-3, a marker of target engagement, was observed following a single dose administration.
+At the dose level that is currently evaluated in the Phase 1b study, the maximal mean downregulation was >90% and statistically significant up to 8 weeks after dosing compared with placebo.
+In addition, we plan to initiate a Phase 1 study with AL014 for the treatment of Alzheimer's disease in the first half of 2021.
+AL014 is the latest prioritized product candidate that targets MS4A4A, a major risk gene for Alzheimer's disease that encodes a transmembrane receptor protein that is expressed selectively in microglia in the brain and is associated with control of microglia functionality and potential viability.